Involuta/Blazarang/README.md

-(To do when you create character progression) appears when you unlock your first ult Circular icon that displays which ult you’re using (it’s an insignia like crest attacks in Silksong) Progress is a white bar that increases angularly around the circumference Additional ult charge when ax hits an enemy
+(To do when you create character progression) appears when you unlock your first ult Circular icon that displays which ult you’re using (it’s an insignia like crest attacks in Silksong) Progress is a white bar that increases angularly around the circumference Additional ult charge when ax hits an enemy (this idea applies even if ax ends up becoming an ult) Unlockable Skill
-Unlockable Skill
 “Avarice”